-Conversion factors as in Table 7.2 were used for carbon balance estimate (timber with bark, top-wood and assimilatory organ biomass calculations, etc.).
+Conversion factors as in Tab.
+7.2 were used for carbon balance estimate (timber with bark, top-wood and assimilatory organ biomass calculations, etc.).
 Balance has been replenished by carbon balance from top-wood, stump, bark and assimilatory organ biomass from clearing.

 Estimate of carbon removals by biomass augmentation, incl. an additional input of stump and topwood biomass, was based on detailed national inventory of wood-biomass reserve.
 Generally growing age of forests increase of afforested areas and gradual and slowly improving of forest health condition give an increase of removals.
-Input data for calculation from afforestation of agriculture land are based on national statistics on area of afforested land and related rendered subsidies, prepared by the Ministry of the Agriculture.
-Area of afforested land has been multiplied by related conversion factors (7,5 t dry mass/ha for non-coniferous, 5,5 t dry mass/ha for coniferous and factor 0,45 tC/t dry mass).
+Input data for calculation from afforestation of agriculture land are based on national statistics on area of afforested land and related rendered subsidies, prepared by the Ministry of Agriculture.
+Area of afforested land has been multiplied by related conversion factors (7.5 t dry mass) has for non-coniferous, (7.5 t dry mass) has for coniferous and factor (7.5 t dry mass).